ochekanin/toefl/writing/topic-government/gov-essay-2.md

 stable economy.

 In the case of Ukraine, it's done by signing an agreement with the European Union for integration and prospective join to the EU.
-Ukrain made commitments to adopt its laws in accordance with the European legislation and comply with demands stated in the agreement.
-All these requirements are met to make Ukraine state more economically stable, provide changes in stagnant educational and healthcare systems, and overcome overall corruption in all levels of public authorities.
+Ukraine made commitments to adopt its laws in accordance with the European legislation and comply with demands stated in the agreement.
+All these requirements are set to make Ukraine more economically stable, provide changes in stagnant educational and healthcare systems, and overcome overall corruption in all levels of public authorities.
 International institutions like IMF or EU representatives have stated positive changes in Ukraine and reforms made for the last five years are considered as the deepest and influential ones since Ukraine independency.

 Positive changes that happened during the last years in Ukraine are also a result of the government's priorities and hard work.
 So positive shifts in